Field Notes

 Before the Contract

-Most builders hand out a free estimate.
 Free estimates are fast because they are shallow: a per-foot rule of thumb applied to a sketch, padded with allowances that get corrected later, painfully, by change order.
 We do it differently.
-Before any construction contract, we work through a paid pre-contract phase with five steps:
+Before any construction contract, we work through a paid pre-contract phase with five steps (and we can give you a ballpark, see the tool linked below):

 1. Plan selection.
 We settle the design direction, whether that is one of our in-house plans, an adapted stock plan, or full custom work.

 2. Selections catalogue.
-We walk every finish decision, from roofing to door hardware, and record real products at real prices, so nothing is hiding inside an allowance.
+We walk every finish decision, from roofing to door hardware, and record real products at real prices as much as possible, so nothing is hiding inside an allowance.

 3. Architectural plans.
 Complete construction drawings, not marketing renderings.